-In 2017 the centre launched its new seminar series focussed around 'minority histories', celebrating diversity in modern history.
+Recent events have focussed on 'minority histories', celebrating diversity in modern history.
 The 2018 Minority History Annual Event was the 'People on the move' exhibition, a collaboration with Winchester Discovery Centre.
-This exciting exhibition, which ran throughout March 2018, was an international exploration of historical perspectives, experiences and events linked to migration and communities in modern history.
+This exhibition, which ran throughout March 2018, was an international exploration of historical perspectives, experiences and events linked to migration and communities in modern history.

 In May 2018, we hosted Physicians and cultural authority in 20th-century France, a talk by by Dr Joan Tumblety (University of Southampton).
 How do medical doctors acquire and maintain public trust, and what does that trust enable them to achieve outside the practice of medicine?
 Dr Tumblety addressed these and other questions.